apache/cordova-plugin-statusbar/README.md

 StatusBar
 ======

-> The `StatusBar` object provides some functions to customize the iOS and Android StatusBar.
+> The `StatusBar` object provides some functions to customize the iOS and Android StatusBar, as well as some browser chrome.

 :warning: Report issues on the [Apache Cordova issue tracker](https://issues.apache.org/jira/issues/?jql=project%20%3D%20CB%20AND%20status%20in%20%28Open%2C%20%22In%20Progress%22%2C%20Reopened%29%20AND%20resolution%20%3D%20Unresolved%20AND%20component%20%3D%20%22Plugin%20Statusbar%22%20ORDER%20BY%20priority%20DESC%2C%20summary%20ASC%2C%20updatedDate%20DESC)